Banging Toolbox

 Once cut to size, apply some wood glue into the holes and insert the dowels.
 You can also get a tighter fit with square dowels.

-And remember if you’re a woman, you can judge a man by how tidy his socket collection is.
+You can always judge a man by how tidy his socket collection is.

 More information: